Dong, Arunachal Pradesh: Demographics

 According to the 2011 census of India, the village had 15 residents across 4 households.
 6 were male and 9 were female.
 The children attend school in Walong.
 The local people grow rice and maize, and rear domestic animals, pigs and chickens.
 The Dong village is primarily a Meyor tribal village in Anjaw district of Arunachal.
 Along with the Meyors, the other main tribe in the Dong area are the Mishmis which consist of three sub-tribes : Idu Mishmi, Digaru Mishmi and Miju Mishmi.
 Of these three, the latter two mainly inhabit the Dong area along with the Meyor people.

+Tourism

+In 1999, it was discovered that Dong experiences the first rays of sunrise in India, thus earning it the nickname, Dong - India's Land of the Rising Sun.
+Starting from December 2025, the annual Dong Sunrise festival is held every year from 29th December to 2nd January, where tourists can experience adventure activities, cultural encounters, and ecotourism, as well as the Meyor tribe's ethnic cuisine and lifestyle near the tri-junction of India, China and Myanmar.

 Transport

 The 2000 km proposed Mago-Thingbu to Vijaynagar Arunachal Pradesh Frontier Highway along the McMahon Line, will intersect the proposed East-West Industrial Corridor Highway and will pass through this district.